act-rules/act-rules.github.io/_rules/block-collapsible-3e12e1.md

 #### Passed Example 6

-The navigational [block of repeated content][] can be made non-[visible][] and removed from the accessibility tree by the button at the start of the document.
+In this document, the navigational [block of repeated content][] can be made non-[visible][] and [removed from the accessibility tree][included in the accessibility tree] by the button at the start of the document.
+In this case, there is no way to show it again once it's hidden.

 ```html
 <html>